agnanachandran/agnanachandran.github.io/source/_posts/2013-07-29-software-engineering-at-the-university-of-waterloo.markdown

 Probably one of the most enjoyable courses thus far (around the same level as MATH 135).
 The course is extremely well-structured and the applications to the things you learn are immediately obvious.

 The course starts off with some tedious (though not too tedious) work with a subset of MIPS, which is of the many types of Assembly languages out there.
-Eventually you move to compiler design...
+Eventually you move to compiler design which made me appreciate how 'deep the rabbit hole goes'.
+That is, there are several steps that must be taken before an idea in your head can become a reality on a computer, and thanks to thousands of people who came before you, you can do all these steps in a matter of minutes.

 To be continued...

-- ECE 222 - Digital Computers
+### ECE 222 - Digital Computers

+Another in a series of hardware courses.

 - CHE 102 - Chemistry for Engineers